crs4/bbmri-it-school-tutorials/11-final-project/task-4.1/README.md

 * Use COPY to copy your source code into the image.
 Alternatively (better) you can install `git` and `git clone` your repository into the image (remember to clone without history).
+    + **📝 Tip**: it's good practice to fix the commit ID you use to select the software version -- e.g., as a default value to an `ARG` called `revision`.
 * If your container has a complex start up, implement an entrypoint script.
   Else, you can specify your script as the `CMD`.
+* Ensure your image by default runs as a regular user, not as root.
 * Test your image locally with `docker run`.
 Don't forget to mount local file directories as required to give your script access to data.